 TULSA, Oklahoma – Tulsa Innovation Labs (TIL), the new technology-led economic development organization pioneered by George Kaiser Family Foundation (GKFF), announced an initial infusion of $50 million into Tulsa’s economic development.
 The announcement comes in conjunction with the release of TIL’s report identifying the city’s most promising tech clusters.

-TIL worked with McKinsey & Company, the global management consultancy, on the study, which identified telemedicine and remote care solutions, operational technology for energy, drones, cyber, and analytics as most promising for Tulsa’s economic future.
+TIL worked with McKinsey & Company, the global management consultancy, on the study, which identified telemedicine and remote care solutions, operational technology for energy, advanced aerial mobility, cyber, and analytics as most promising for Tulsa’s economic future.
 A summary of the report is available here.

 TIL, which launched in March, is working to establish Tulsa’s tech niche by creating new economic development programs to support local talent, startups, and academic innovation aligned to the five tech clusters above.

 “Tulsa is truly a blue sky of opportunity, and we’re excited to work with partners from across sectors to position the city as a tech hub and leader in the future of work,” said Nicholas Lalla, co-founder and managing director of TIL.
 “This initial investment of $50 million will enable us to focus on growing five specific clusters through new programs and projects that expand opportunities to Tulsans.
 The pandemic is displacing workers and disrupting markets, so now is the time to be thinking about the future.”

 Specific programmatic and project opportunities in phase one of TIL’s multi-phase work will be announced later this year.
 TIL plans on prioritizing its telemedicine and workforce activities and is looking for partners interested in contributing to and benefitting from the Tulsa ecosystem.